 I am in need of some leasehold conveyancing in Birtley.
 Before I set the wheels in motion I would like to find out the number of years remaining on the lease.

 Assuming the lease is registered - and 99.9% are in Birtley - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

-I acquired a 2 bed flat in Birtley, conveyancing having been completed half a dozen years ago.
-Can you work out an approximate cost of a lease extension?
-Comparable properties in Birtley with a long lease are worth £202,000.
-The average or mid-range amount of ground rent is £60 yearly.
-The lease runs out on 21st October 2075
+I acquired a 1 bedroom flat in Birtley, conveyancing was carried out half a dozen years ago.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Corresponding flats in Birtley with a long lease are worth £202,000.
+The ground rent is £60 yearly.
+The lease ends on 21st October 2077

-With just 56 years remaining on your lease we estimate the premium for your lease extension to span between £29,500 and £34,000 as well as legals.
+With just 57 years unexpired we estimate the premium for your lease extension to range between £28,500 and £33,000 plus professional fees.

-The figure above a general guide to costs for extending a lease, but we are not able to advice on the actual costs without more detailed investigations.
-You should not use the figures in tribunal or court proceedings.
-There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information before getting professional advice.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on the actual costs in the absence of detailed investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information before getting professional advice.